Key takeaways

 Auteur is a virtual mailbox service designed specifically for Canadian businesses.

 You get a real Toronto or Vancouver street address.
-Mail from the CRA, provincial registries, courts, and all major carriers is received at a licensed commercial facility.
+Mail from the CRA, provincial registries, courts, and all major carriers is received at a real commercial facility.
 You're notified the same day.
 You manage everything from your dashboard — scan, forward, or shred — without needing to be physically present.

 No phone answering.
 No meeting rooms.
 No services bundled in that you don't need.